 Most bloggers don't require your praise, but knowing their readership gained something from their efforts can be rewarding.
 What insights and additional knowledge did you gain?
 Can you add value to the post by relating an experience that reinforces something the writer said?
 A life experience that is similar to that of the writer?
 Do you have a link to additional information (preferably not your own content when you're first introducing yourself)?
 Can you expand on one of the writer's points?
 Maybe you disagree with some or all of what was said in the post.

-Take a look at the comments being left, check out the commenters’ Facebook, Twitter, Google+ and LinkedIn profiles and follow at least some of these people.
+Take a look at the comments being left, check out the commenters' Facebook, Twitter, Google+ and LinkedIn profiles and follow at least some of these people.
 Do the same for the author of the post.
 Take the time to retweet, like and +1 their social posts.
-You want people in this informal community to know that you would make a valuable addition to their circle.
+You want people in this informal community to know that you would be a valuable addition to their circle.

 Some people that comment aren't there to gain comments or links.
 They want to be part of the conversation.
 They may have an opinion they want heard.
 It's important to acknowledge everyone that comments on your blog promptly.
 It's a very good idea to set up comment notifications on your cell phone.
 The WordPress app is great for this.
 Let commentators know that you value their input and are glad they took the time to write.
 Actually read over what they wrote carefully, then respond to the comments they have made with some thought, encouraging them to contribute again.